-All staff will receive training during the first academic term (e.g. Asthma, epi-pen) which is provided by Claire Speight and is updated annually.
+First aiders will receive training on (e.g. Asthma, epi-pen) which is provided by a fully trained professional at their First aid training and is updated every three years.
 We will retain evidence of this training through staff signing signature sheets.

 Where specific training is required for individual medical conditions we will work with the relevant healthcare professionals to identify and agree the type and level of training required and identify where the training can be obtained from.
 This will include ensuring that the training is sufficient to ensure staff are competent and confident in their ability to support children with that particular medical condition.
 The training will include preventative and emergency measures so that staff can recognise and act quickly when a problem occurs and therefore allow them to fulfil the requirements set out in the Individual Healthcare Plan.